 Mix temperature is a principal factor affecting compaction.
 Compaction can only occur while the asphalt binder is fluid enough to act as a lubricant.
 When it cools enough to act as an adhesive, further compaction is extremely difficult to achieve.
-The best time to roll an asphalt mixture is when its resistance to compaction is the least, while at the same time it is capable of supporting the roller without excessive shoving.
+The best time to roll an asphalt mixture is when its resistance to compaction is the least, while at the same time it can support the roller without excessive shoving.